anjalisilva/gateCounts/README.md

 ### Directionality

-If gates are bidirectional, the cumulative visitor sum calculated will be divided by two.
-Testing has shown that this method of dividing at the end of calculation will help reduce issues with visitor counts that result from division of daily gate counts by two and rounding up or down.
+If gates are bidirectional, the visitor counts will be divided by two.
+For cumulative visitor count, our testing has shown that dividing by two after calculating all daily visitor counts helps to provide a better approximation of cumulative gate count, compared to when the daily visitor counts are divided by two and then summed up at the end.
+Therefore, for cumulative visitor counts from bidirectional gates, all daily visitor counts are summed at then divided by two.
+Hence, users may find slight differences between summing up daily visitor counts outputted by the package versus cumulative gate count outputted by the packge.

 <div style="text-align:center">